Lublin: 19th and early 20th century

-After the Third Partition of Poland in 1795, Lublin was located in the Austrian empire, then following the Austro-Polish War of 1809 it was part of the short-lived Polish Duchy of Warsaw, and then in 1815 it became part of the Congress Poland in the Russian Partition of Poland.
+After the Third Partition of Poland in 1795, Lublin was located in the Austrian Empire, then following the Austro-Polish War of 1809 it was part of the short-lived Polish Duchy of Warsaw, and then in 1815 it became part of the Congress Poland in the Russian Partition of Poland.

 At the beginning of the 19th century, new squares, streets, and public buildings were built.
 In 1877, a railway connection to Warsaw and Kovel and Lublin Station were constructed, spurring industrial development.
 Lublin's population grew from 28,900 in 1873 to 50,150 in 1897 (including 24,000 Jews).

 Russian rule ended in 1915, when the city was occupied by German and Austro-Hungarian armies.
-After the defeat of the Central Powers in 1918, Provisional People's Government of the Republic of Poland - the first government of independent Poland operated in Lublin for a short time.
+After the defeat of the Central Powers in 1918, the Provisional People's Government of the Republic of Poland—the first government of independent Poland—operated in Lublin for a short time.
 In the interwar years, the city continued to modernise and its population grew; important industrial enterprises were established, including the first aviation factory in Poland, the Plage i Laśkiewicz works, later nationalised as the LWS factory.
 The Catholic University of Lublin was founded in 1918.

-In 1921, Roman Catholics constituted 58.9% of the city's population, Jews - 39.5%.
+In 1921, Roman Catholics constituted 58.9% of the city's population, with Jews at 39.5%.
 In 1931, 63.7% of the inhabitants were Roman Catholic and 34.7% Jewish.

-On July 20, 1931, a violent tornado carved a path of destruction through the city, destroying dozens of structures in downtown and killing six people.
+On 20 July 1931 a violent tornado carved a path of destruction through the city, destroying dozens of structures in downtown and killing six people.
 This tornado is officially rated F4 on the Fujita scale; however, the Polish Weather Service estimated winds at 246 to 324 mph, potentially ranking it as an F5.